 Since this initial contact with the Indians we have attempted to keep in constant touch with the Mass villages and have participated in many of their activities.
-Some of the activities, relating to the Indian students who attend Skeena School that we have participated in since the fall of 1969 include: Assisted the Terrace Community Recreation Director in preparing a brief to the First Citizens Fund for financial support for a Youth Activitie worker to coordinate the work of the various community activities as they pertain to Indian students.
-The Boy's counsellor spent one day in the Nass valley meeting teachers and talking to Grade Seven students at the Indian Day Schools at New Aiyansh The boy's P. E. Instructor and his wife, the P. E. Instructor and Greenville at the Senior school, spent a Friday, Saturday and Sunday in Greenville and organized a full weekend of activities for all age groups in the community; teacher exchange for one week in the fall of 1970 was arranged between the Skeena boy's counsellor and the Mative Indian Vice-Principal and counsellor of Mazelton Amalgamated School, Fr.
+Some of the activities, relating to the Indian students who attend Skeena School that we have participated in since the fall of 1969 include: Assisted the Terrace Community Recreation Director in preparing a brief to the First Citizens Fund for financial support for a Youth Activitie worker to coordinate the work of the various community activities as they pertain to Indian students: The Boy's counsellor spent one day in the Nass valley meeting teachers and talking to Grade Seven students at the Indian Day Schools at New Aiyansh and Greenville The boy's P. E. Instructor and his wife, the P. E. Instructor at the Senior school, spent a Friday, Saturday and Sunday in Greenville and organized a full weekend of activities for all age groups in the community; teacher exchange for one week in the fall of 1970 was arranged between the Skeena boy's counsellor and the Mative Indian Vice-Principal and counsellor of Mazelton Amalgamated School, Fr.
 Gordon Reid: The Skeena School Band visited Greenville and Aiyansh and were billeted in Indian homes in the spring of 1970.
 As well as playing concerts band members were taken on board some of the Indian fishing boats where they were given a demonstration of gillnetting and fishing, the Nishga Indians' chief means of livelihood.

-Space does not permit details of our many other activities but the following list will indicate some of them: attended a traditional Indian Walding Feast in New Aiyansh uniting in marriage a boy from the Valley of the Mass and a girl of the Valley of the Skeena spoke to the Council of Indian Chiefs and a number of business and professional groups in Tarrace on Problems of Education facing Indian Children", participated in a meeting with the Terrace Boarding Parents of Indian Students; attended the Annual Mishgo Tribal Conference; went on an exciting cea lion hunting expedition with the Indians from Greenville to the mouth of the Mass River; visited Fishery Day on the Mass River, the temporary living quarters during the colichan processing period and withoused "Grease" processing and sun-drying of ollichans; visited fish centeries along the mouth of the Skeena River during the summer; attended the In-Service workshop on Indian Art and Culture of the Northwest Coast held at Kushan Village, Hazelton; and set up local Terrace Indian C over, Ben Bolton in the Art room for a month to outline the fundamentals of Indian Art through demonstrations of actual carving in yellow e for and birch.
+Space does not permit details of out many other activities out the following list will indicate some of them: attended a traditional Indian We'ding Feast in New Aiyansh uniting in marriage a boy from the Valley of the Nass and a girl size from the Valley of the Skeena spoke to the Council of Indian Chiefs and a number of business and professional groups in Terrace on "Problems of Education facing Indian Children", participated in a weeting with the Terrace Boarding Parents of Indian Students; attended the Annual Nishga Tribal Conference; went on an exciting rea lion hunting expedition with the Indians from Greenville to the mouth of the Nass River; visited Fishery Eay on the Nass River, the temporary living quarters during the colichan processing period and witnessed "Grease" processing and sun-drying of ollichans: visited fish canceries along the mouth of the Skeena River during the summer; attended the In-Service workshop on Indian Art and Culture of the Northwest Coast held at K shan Village, Hazelton; and set up local Terrace Indian C over, Ben Bolton in the Art room for a month to outline the fundamentals of Indian Art through demonstrations of actual carving in yellow e ir and birch.